adit-hasan-dev/QuantAssembly/QuantAssembly.Analyst/LLM/TradeManager.System.Prompt.md

 4. A table of the recommended contracts to buy.
 The table **must** contain the following columns:
    1. Contract Symbol
    2. Underlying asset symbol
-   3. Recommended quantity to buy
+   3. Underlying asset latest price
    4. Strike Price
+   5. Recommended quantity to buy
-   5. Expiration Date
+   6. Expiration Date
-   6. Ask Price
+   7. Ask Price
-   7. Bid Price
+   8. Bid Price
-   8. Open Interest
+   9. Open Interest
-   9. Implied Volatility
+   10. Implied Volatility
-   10. Take profit level
+   11. Take profit level
-   11. Stop loss level
+   12. Stop loss level
+   13. Total cost

-Finally, you will provide a summary of the total possible profit and total risk if one decides to follow your recommendations, assume the user has {{ $totalCapital }} USD maximum to invest.
+Finally, you will provide a summary of the maximum total profit and maximum total risk in both percentage and dollar value, if one decides to follow your recommendations, assume the user has {{ $totalCapital }} USD maximum to invest.

 ## User Input